DorianAarno/SchedulerBot/README.md

 **That's it, you're ready to use the bot.**

 ## 🔖 License
-Released under the MIT license.
+Released under the Apache License 2.0 license.